rockwolf/python_generic/README.md

 Instructions:
 - check out jenny
-    - create symbolic link in project folder, point it to the main repo folder jenny
+- create symbolic link in project folder, point it to this repo folder
-    - add the link to the syspath so you can import the modules here
+- add the link to the syspath so you can import the modules